-All proposers should visit the vending location in which they are interested to ensure it is appropriate for their intended operations.
-Proposers may submit proposals for any or all of the approved vending locations.
-Proposers should submit separate proposals for each vending location they wish to propose on.
-Each vending location listed in this RFP is hereinafter referred to as "Permitted Premises" or "vending location."
+All proposers should visit the Parade Ground Concession to ensure it is appropriate for their intended operations.
+Tours of the Parade Ground Concession may be scheduled by contacting the Project Manager, Patrick Kelly, at pkelly@prospectpark.org.
+The Parade Ground Concession is hereinafter referred to as "Permitted Premises" or "vending location."